 The Oriel Law Society is open to any Orielensis who read Law or who now practices law in any capacity (irrespective of their degree subject).
-Membership costs just £20 per year, payable by standing order.
+Membership costs a mere £20 per year, payable by standing order.
 The Society is run by a committee which includes both Orielenses and current undergraduate representatives.
-The current President of the Society is Sir Vivian Ramsey (a former High Court Judge and presently a judge of the Singapore International Commercial Court) and the Chairman is Hamish Lal (a partner at the London office of Jones Day LLP).
+The current President of the Society is Mr Justice Lavender (a High Court Judge) and the Chairman is Hamish Lal (a Partner at Akin Gump Strauss Hauer & Feld).

-To join the Law Society please contact our Membership Secretary, Matthew Bool at Ashurst LLP, Broadwalk House, 5 Appold Street, London EC2A 2HA or by email at email@example.com.
+To join the Law Society please contact Hamish Lal Hamish.firstname.lastname@example.org or our Membership Secretary, Matthew Bool at Ashurst LLP, Broadwalk House, 5 Appold Street, London EC2A 2HA or by email at email@example.com.

 To sign up to the Law Society Newsletter please contact our Membership Secretary firstname.lastname@example.org.
-If you wish to make a contribution to the Newsletter (which are always welcome), please contact email@example.com.
-The 2014 edition of the Newsletter can be read here, and the 2013 edition here.
+If you wish to make a contribution to the Newsletter (which are always welcome), please contact Hamish Lal Hamish.email@example.com.

 There is an annual subscription of £12 a year for alumni members which helps to subsidise junior members’ costs.